Maximus7474/Squad44Bot/CONTRIBUTING.md

    ```
 3. **Make Your Changes**: Implement your changes.
 Ensure you write clear and concise commit messages.
 4. **Test Your Changes**: Run tests to verify that your changes work as expected and do not break existing functionality.
-5. **Commit Your Changes**: Commit your changes with a descriptive message:
+5. **Commit Your Changes**: Commit your changes with a descriptive message, following [git conventions](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13):
    ```bash
    git add .
    git commit -m "Add a descriptive message about your changes"